dpavot/blah6/README.md

-# BLAH6 results on the Annotation of Human Phenotype-Gene Relations: Identifying Negative Relations
+# BLAH6: Annotation of Human Phenotype-Gene Relations - Identification of Negative Relations